Top Book Publishing Jobs and Careers

 Aside from writing, there are many other key roles involved in delivering the written word to a broader audience.
 From start to finish, a written piece must pass through the hands of many different experts before it's published.

-Below are 10 of the top jobs in publishing.
+So polish up your resume and take a look at 10 of the top jobs in publishing.

 Books editors are in the business of finding literary talent and then working with those writers to publish their books.
 Not only do book editors find work to publish, but they also edit a writer's work, helping to mold it into the final product that is saleable when it hits the bookstores or online.